jdanthdavis/SelectAssessment/README.md

 ## Loading states

 Various loading states for entire components and buttons when call to actions are clicked.

+## Currency Formatting
+Formats USD currency onBlur.
+Does not require the user to enter $, ., or ,.

+## Invoice Deletion
+Allows the user to delete selected invoice(s) when viewing *all* invoices.

 ## Invoice Creation